syncfusion-content/asp.net-core-docs/aspnet-core/PivotGrid/Styling.md

 documentation: ug
 ---

-# Styling in ASP.NET Core PivotGrid Control
+# Styling in ASP.NET Core PivotGrid
 By default, the pivot grid supports the following **17** different types of themes:

 * default-theme